“If you wish to travel far and fast, travel light. Take off all your envies, jealousies, unforgiveness, selfishness, and fears.”

 Washing on the Road

 We wash our clothes in the sink in any hotel we are in for two nights or more.
 The reason to choose fast-drying clothes is that hand washing makes it hard to squeeze the amount of water a washing machine does.
 You need to plan for a longer drying time.
-On the packing list, have travel-size liquid laundry packets.
+Travel-size liquid laundry packets are included on the packing list.
 Washing your clothes with hotel soaps and shampoos is not a good idea.
 They are getting very sudsy and may be difficult to rinse out.
 After carrying a sink stopper and clothesline with us for years, we never once used them.
 Leave those items behind.

 Footwear

-With or without having feet issues, what works best is changing out shoes every 1-2 days.
+With or without feet issues, changing out shoes every 1-2 days works best.
 It is ideal to bring two pairs of walking shoes.
-Joelle brings her OOcloog clogs and a couple of lightweight black Nike sneakers.
-On days with less walking and evenings for dinner out, she brings her lightweight slip-on black Toms and a pair of Teva flip-flops.
+Joelle wears her OOcloog clogs during the flights and packs a couple of other shoes.
+On days with less walking and evenings for dinner out, she brings her lightweight slip-ons.
 In colder weather, Ugg boots would be added to the collection when packing light, breathable, and sturdy shoes.

-The lesson is if you plan to walk a lot, bring two pairs of good walking shoes.
-A good pair of hiking boots is necessary if you plan to hike a lot.
+The lesson is that if you plan to walk a lot, bring two pairs of good walking shoes and a good pair of hiking boots.

 Check out our favorite items on the travel essentials list here.